-Valentine Texeira and Mildred Blanche Texeira, husband and wife; and Valdred Jo-Anne Souza, wife of John Souza, III, all of whose residence and post office address is 45-246 Popoki Place, Kancohe, Hawaii 96744, hereinafter called "Lessee".

-() tenants by the entirety

-() tenants in common

-(X) as joint tenants with full rights of survivorship

-() as tenant in severalty

-The demised premises are a part of an agricultural park for which State of Hawaii land and funds were used to meet the goals and objectives stated in Hawaii Revised Statutes ("HRS") Sec.
-166-1.
-At least one of the person(s) who is the Lessee must be a "farmer" as that term is defined in the Master DCC&Rs identified and incorporated into the Memorandum of Declaration and Covenants, Conditions and Restrictions set forth in this Lease.
+Valentine Texeira and Mildred Blanche Texeira, husband and wife; and Valdred Jo-Anne Souza, wife of John Souza, III, all of whose residence and post office address is 45-246 Popoki Place, Kaneohe, Hawaii 96744, as (ch eck applicable box) () tenants by the entirety () tenants in common (X) as joint tenants with full rights of survivorship () es tenant in severalty herein after called "Lessoe". , were t The demised premises are a part of an a sbau ne of the person(s) who is the Lessee must be a "farmer" as that term is defined in the Master DCC&Rs identified and incorporated into the Memorandum of Declaration and Covenants, Conditions and Restrictions set forth in this Lease.

 In this Lease, the person who qualifies as the "farmer" is: Valentine Texeira

-Amended Waishole Agricultural Leave
+Amended Waishole Agricultural Lease